Ninja-Squad/ninja-squad.github.com/_posts/2018-03-28-angular-cli-6.0.md

 ## Dynamic lazy-loading

 Angular provides a nice way to have lazy-loading in your application via the router.
-This is usually enough, but sometimes you might find yourselves in a situation where you would like to lazy-load a module programatically, on demand.
+This is usually enough, but sometimes you might find yourself in a situation where you would like to lazy-load a module programmatically, on demand.

 Something like: